nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

 - 3a.
 The given index is invalid.<br>
    - 3a1.
-McGymmy shows an error message
+McGymmy shows an error message.

     Use case resumes at step 2.